tkz00/MMORPG/README.md

 - Go `1.23.4`

 How to run:
-1. Start the backend by running this command in the root of the project:
+1. Start the backend by running this command at the root of the project:

        go run -C backend cmd/server/main.go